swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

-To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to keep a record of things within the repsitory that you're concerned about.
+To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to keep a record of things within the repository that you're concerned about.
 The command to do this is **git init** .

 ### Exercise : Create a Local Repository